There are five stages in the project lifecycle:

 - How will we know when we’re done?

-As part of the planning phase, you will need to work with the team to implement the whole infrastructure and delegate specific tasks.
+As a part of the planning phase, you will need to work with the team to implement the whole infrastructure and delegate specific tasks.
 This plan should include:

 Executing phase.